katiefenn/FrontEndNorthCoC/README.md

 ### Need Help?

-Contact us at info@frontendnorth.com, on Twitter [@frontendnorth](https://twitter.com/frontendnorth) or talk to one of the event organisers (we'll introduce ourselves at the start of each event).
+Contact us at info@frontendnorth.com, on Twitter [@frontendnorth](https://twitter.com/frontendnorth) or talk to one of the event organisers (we'll introduce ourselves at the start of the conference).

 ### The Quick Version